noahlange/subwrite/README.md

-# subwrite
+# subwriter

 A tiny (~2kb), writer-first, minimally-invasive DSL for token substitution in long-form text.
-You can think of it as a presentation layer for writers working with randomly-generated data. **Subwrite** strictly separates the text from the content generation process.
+You can think of it as a presentation layer for writers working with randomly-generated data. **subwriter** strictly separates the text from the content generation process.
 By way of constrast, [Tracery](https://github.com/galaxykate/tracery) hybridizes the two.

-**Subwrite** is designed to be as minimal as possible, and reserves only 5 characters (`[ { | } ]`), with 1 additional character (`=`) reserved within filter declarations.
+**subwriter** is designed to be as minimal as possible, and reserves only 5 characters (`[ { | } ]`), with 1 additional character (`=`) reserved within filter declarations.
 Anything else is fair game as content or as an identifier.

 Including emojis, because why not.